Best KEF speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best KEF speakers you can buy in 2021.

 The one area ripe for improvement was the LS50’s Uni-Q driver array, where the tweeter sits in the throat of the mid/bass unit.
 This has been thoroughly reworked, taking in all the refinements that KEF has developed over the past eight years and adding something new in the form of Metamaterial Absorption Technology (MAT) – KEF’s way of coping with the sound that comes off the back of the 25mm aluminium tweeter dome.

 It doesn’t take long to realise that the LS50 have improved significantly.
 While the basic sonic character is instantly familiar, the new ones have gained a level of clarity and finesse the originals only hinted at.

 Read the full KEF LS50 Meta review

 Despite their dinky proportions, these active bookshelf speakers wowed us with their accomplished, expressive and full-bodied sound.
 There’s much more to them than just sonic supremacy, though, as they double as a wireless all-in-one system capable of handling hi-res files up to 24-bit/192KHz.

 They might look like they've been zapped with a shrink ray when compared to the LS50 Wireless speakers, their older sibling, but they're no less impressive.
 Blessed with Uni-Q drivers, 200W Class-D amplification and a choice of stylish colours that would put Farrow & Ball to shame, these come top of KEF's class.

 Read the full KEF LSX review

 Looking for some of the best KEF speakers that are a) standmounters and b) affordable?
 You're in the right place.
-Redesigned to reduce distortion and improve performance, the updated Q350s now offer a winning combination of sleek, sophisticated looks and stunning presence.
+Redesigned to reduce distortion and improve performance, the updated Q350 now offer a winning combination of sleek, sophisticated looks and stunning presence.

 The sturdy, beautifully-crafted cabinets come in a choice of black or white satin finishes, accented with black or silver Uni-Q drivers.
-What the the Q350s lack in punch, they more than make up for in clarity, depth and composure.
+What the the Q350 lack in punch, they more than make up for in clarity, depth and composure.
 If they're within your budget, these are a no-brainer.